Margaret Brammar (right) with daughter Cara Sanbell at the Warragul Farmers’ Market. Photos by author.

 There’s a lot more to apples than you see on supermarket shelves.

 How many varieties can you name?
 Three?
 Four?
 Margaret Brammar is a collector, and she grows over 400 varieties of apple.

 We caught up with Margaret Brammar, who runs Strzelecki Heritage Apples, at the Warragul Farmers Market to discuss the often-underestimated fruit.

 Apart from size and colour, how much variety is there in the flavours and uses of apples?

 There’s a huge variety of flavours and textures, from soft to really hard and crisp and crunchy, and variations in between.
 It’s really up to the individual, by tasting it, to decide whether they like it or not.

 McIntosh (Canada, eating and cooking) and Monarch Cross (England, eating) apples.

 Is there a favourite or is there a lot of variation in what people like?

 There’s certainly a lot of variation.
-Some people may have heard of the Crow Apple, which is one they often had as a child and which is a fairly mild-flavoured apple, but you can get others which have a more complex sugar and acid mix and, as an adult, they’ll probably really appreciate that combination more.
+Some people may have heard of the Snow Apple, which is one they often had as a child and which is a fairly mild-flavoured apple, but you can get others which have a more complex sugar and acid mix and, as an adult, they’ll probably really appreciate that combination more.

 Do you have a favourite apple for eating?